jackcooperusesvim/andre-fontenele.dev/content/resume.md

 **GCP Investments**, Remote - Software Engineer<br>
 *(April 2025 - Present)*

-Refactor Rust binary and network parsing code to be more robust and maintainable
+Refactor Rust code for binary and network parsing to be more robust and maintainable
 <br>
 <br>